mkarkachov/react-watching-list/README.md

 * Sort the list of items
 * Display a detail page with at least 3 points of data to display
 * Include unit tests
-* Deploy it on the cloud - be prepared to describe your process on deployment
+* Deploy it on the cloud